 Over the past two years, Commissioner Wozniak and her colleagues have partnered with the local criminal justice system to pursue meaningful comprehensive criminal justice reform.
 Commissioner Wozniak has focused on increasing access to treatment for individuals with mental health conditions and/or substance abuse disorders.

 Creating a sustainable Lucas County has been a priority for Commissioner Wozniak.
 She founded the Toledo Lucas County Sustainability Commission and led the community in developing a comprehensive sustainability plan called “Going Beyond Green.”
 In 2015, Commissioner Wozniak launched Clear Water 2, a partnership with the National Wildlife Federation, which is working to build the public support needed to tackle today’s critical water quality issues and to serve as a resource for policy makers and the general public.
-She is also working with local partners to develop a watershed assessment which will guide our community in protecting the integrity of our water supply.
+She is also working with local partners to develop a watershed assessment that will guide our community in protecting the integrity of our water supply.

 As Commissioner, Tina has been involved with many initiatives to make Lucas County a great place to live, work, and play.
 She has worked to combat the serious foreclosure crisis by co-chairing the Save Our Homes Task Force; launched CARE Team, a community resource network; coordinated the merger of the ADAS and Mental Health boards; developed College and Career Coach, a college and career readiness program; implemented “Ban the Box” for county job applications; and aided in the development of the Lucas County Land Bank, and currently serves as Vice Chair.

 In addition to her work as an elected official, Commissioner Wozniak has taught core curriculum classes as a visiting professor in the Department of Social Work at the University of Toledo.
 She has a Bachelor’s Degree in Social Work from Bowling Green State University and a Master’s Degree in Social Work from The Ohio State University.